sindresorhus/package-json/readme.md

 - `^1.2.3` - get the latest `1.x.x` but at least `1.2.3`
 - `~1.2.3` - get the latest `1.2.x` but at least `1.2.3`

+## Authentication

+Both public and private registries are supported, for both scoped and unscoped packages, as long as the registry uses either bearer tokens or basic authentication.

 ## Related

 - [package-json-cli](https://github.com/sindresorhus/package-json-cli) - CLI for this module